 The list of the project management competencies can be a long one.
-The International Project Management Association has put together an Individual Competence Baseline (ICB®) that defines the key competences for project managers.
+The International Project Management Association (IPMA) has put together an Individual Competence Baseline (ICB®) that defines the key competencies for project managers.
 Many enterprises abide by the guidelines of the ICB®, but they are also important for educators, and trainers of Project Management courses.
 Human resource professionals may assess the candidates according to these standards.

 What is a competence?

 Generally, competence is defined as the ability to perform efficiently and successfully.
 It includes capacity and qualification.
-According to ICB®, individual competences consist of three elements: knowledge, skills and abilities.
+According to ICB®, individual competencies consist of three elements: knowledge, skills and abilities.
 While knowledge is the combination of acquired information and experience and is represented by an understanding of different concepts, skills are the aptitudes to perform tasks based on the acquired knowledge and experience.
 Finally, there is the ability that is demonstrated by the successful delivery of a project.
 Ability is always assessed by a given context in which is it demonstrated.

 The Eye of Competence